jabranr/jabranr.github.io-legacy/_posts/2016-07-25-using-dry-in-symfony2-entities.markdown

   }
 {% endhighlight %}

-As you can see that we have `id`, `createdAt` and `updatedAt` attributes that are being shared in both entities.
-To implement a DRY concept here we need a new base entity which can have the shared attributes and can be extended by any other entities.
+As you can see that we have `id`, `createdAt` and `updatedAt` attributes that are being repeated in both entities.
+To implement a DRY concept here we are going to create a new entity class that will have the shared/repeated attributes and then can be extended by other entities.

-Let's create a base entity by moving the shared values to a new Entity called `BaseEntity`.
+Let's create a `BaseEntity` class and move the repeated values to it.

 {% highlight php %}
 <?php namespace Foo\Bar\Entity;